kananigit/iiab-menu-plugin/readme.md

 # Displaying the Menu Items In the front end

-Currently  the plugin overrides the front page of your wordpress installation to show the IIAB menu items homepage.
-I have a plan to make that optional.
+Currently  the plugin does not automatically display the menu items in the front page of your wordpress installation.
+I have to give the user an option to do that.

 The plugin can display the menu items in any Wordpress page.
 Just create a new page and select "page-iiab-home" template.

-When you visit the page in the front end you will see the list of your selected menu items.
+Visit the created page and you will see the selected iiab menu items.